 and younger hens

 recover from molt more quickly than older or less productive hens.
 In any case, proper nutrients and management can help birds through molt.

 1. Pack the protein

-When you notice your chickens losing feathers, switch to a complete feed that’s 20 percent protein and includes probiotics, prebiotics and key vitamins and minerals.
+When you notice your chickens losing feathers, switch to a complete feed with 20% protein, probiotics, prebiotics and key vitamins and minerals.
 Purina® Flock Raiser®

-chicken feed is a key option.
-A high-protein complete feed can help hens channel nutrients into feather regrowth and get back to laying eggs.
+is a great option for molting chicken feed.
+A high-protein complete feed can help hens channel nutrients into feather regrowth and get back to laying eggs

 For organic flocks, try switching hens to Purina® Organic Starter-Grower